ralgar/docs.ralgar.dev/docs/homelab/overview.md

 # Overview

-By following the GitOps paradigm, I am able to completely automate the provisioning, deployment, and operation of my homelab.
+By following the [GitOps](https://about.gitlab.com/topics/gitops/) paradigm, I am able to completely automate the deployment and operation of my homelab.

 Check out the [code repository](https://gitlab.com/ralgar/homelab).